tamouse/FeM-AccessibilityWorkshopWithJonKuperman/README.md

 ### Fri Nov 18 13:29-ish 2016

 Jack N: @Dinesh, if I recall correctly ARIA itself doesn't cause the accessibility tree to be updated.
 It can announce that a change has occurred.
 For example, if an AJAX operation occurs, the event happening updates the DOM and accessibility tree.
 An ARIA live region can be wrapped around it to catch the change and notify a screen reader user.

+### Fri Nov 18 14:00:17 2016

+Jack N: (7 minutes ago) Also useful to select color with the correct level of contrast for a specific background color, http://colorsafe.co/.